Yenjix/Yenjix/README.md

 ### Greetings 👋!
 I'm Pedro Henrique Anjos a programmer student from Rocketseat and DIO.
+Focusing on web development, but i know a little back end (R, Python and SQL).

 Check my works in my repository! :godmode: